 The huge demand for sand can look innocent, yet it deprives people of their livelihoods, destroys ecosystems and causes death.
 In India, a black market for illegally mined sand has emerged, run by violent "sand gangs".

 In China, the largest freshwater lake, Phoyang, dries due to sand mining.
 Hundreds of locals are dependent on the lake where they fish, and millions of migratory birds who stop there year after year are essential.

 In Kenya, many poor communities have prepared river bed mining for access to water.
 It is believed that over the next 40 years, the population of Kenya will double.
 Therefore, major infrastructure expansion projects such as the new Kenyan standard gauge railway are needed.
 But this requires millions of tons of sand, which has been over-exploited in Kenya for years.

 The consequences in the Makueni region are particularly acute.
 The temperature during the year rises to 35 degrees Celsius.
 Sandy rivers are meandering through arid land, and during the dry season, water seeps through the sand and hides underground.
 Almost a million local residents have traditionally been used to digging holes in the sand during the dry season and extracting water to help them survive.

-But when the sand from the rivers is harvested, there is only a rocky bottom over which the water runs through the rainy season and no one is put in the sand for a dry season.
-The locals call such rivers "dead".
-For them, sand is something quite different from new buildings or beach vacations.
-Sand can make a difference for them if they have something to eat or not, and between whether they have water to drink or not.
+But when the sand is extracted from the rivers, only a rocky bottom remains, through which the water flows sharply during the rainy season and none is deposited in the sand during the dry season.
+Locals call such rivers "dead."
+For them, sand is something quite different from new construction or a beach holiday.
+For them, sand can mean the difference between whether they have something to eat or not, and between whether they have water to drink or not.